-Advances in technology over recent years have led to a dramatic reduction in the cost of CCTV systems.
-For security solutions within the workplace, the installation of such a system is very often a wise choice, not only to ensure the safety of your business and premises, but also that of your employees.
+Advances in technology have led to a dramatic reduction in the cost of CCTV systems.
+For security solutions within the workplace, the installation of such a system is very often a wise choice, not only to ensure the safety of your business and premises but also that of your employees.

 For any company considering whether or not such a system might be a valid addition to their space, then the following aspects will need to be taken into account:

 - What areas of your premises would benefit from surveillance?

 CCTV provides many benefits.
 The most obvious include increasing staff safety and a deterrent against theft.
 But there are many other reasons such a system can prove advantageous.
 For example, knowing how customers move through a retail store gives a real insight into browsing habits, and advanced features such as facial recognition for gender and age can help with marketing profiles.

 - How large is the area you want to cover?

 With different types of cameras and systems available, it’s necessary to determine the area you want monitoring before beginning to research different options.
 For the largest of areas it can be most cost-effective to utilise cameras that have a wide range of view that can move and zoom in on particular activity if needed.
 That way you can monitor extended areas with fewer cameras, and therefore keep costs to a minimum.
 Conversely, smaller areas might only need static cameras to give good visuals.

 The size of area to be surveyed will also determine the type of network needed.
 Most business locations work perfectly well with a LAN network, but the largest will require a different kind, known as a WAN.

 - What do you actually want to track?